Think Before You Act: Decision Transformers with Working Memory: Evaluation

+Another question we care about is how the pre-trained \name performs on unseen tasks.
+We randomly selected nine unseen Atari games and evaluated their performance through relative improvement scores, as shown in Figure~\ref{fig:adapt} (top). \name consistently outperforms RMDT and MDT in most of the games listed, with the exception of Seaquest, where MDT excels.
+MDT exhibits the least superior performance across most games, with its performance particularly lagging in KungFuMaster, Robotank, and Phoenix.
+RMDT holds an intermediate performance level between \name and MDT across most games.
+The consistent superior performance of \name across most games suggests that this method might have a more adaptable approach.
+The singular superior performance of MDT in Seaquest prompts a further investigation into the unique attributes of this game that may favor the MDT method.

-To further understand the adaptability of the proposed method, we compare \name~with HDT and PDT in meta-world environments.
+To further understand the adaptability of the proposed method, we compare \name with HDT and PDT in Meta-World environments.
 The quantitative fine-tuning results are shown in Table~\ref{tab:meta45}.
-Overall, \name~achieves the best performance in the comparison.
-As we can see, compared to HDT, \name~increases both training, testing (no-FT) and testing (FT) scores by an average of 3\%, 8\% and 3\%, respectively.
+Overall, \name achieves the best performance in the comparison.
+As we can see, compared to HDT, \name increases training, testing (no-FT), and testing (FT) scores by an average of 3\%, 8\%, and 3\%, respectively.
 Moreover, the HDT adaptation module (hyper-network module), while small (69K) relative to the full model (13M), relies on the pre-trained hyper-network, which contains 2.3M parameters.
-We argue that the hyper-net is more burdensome than our design: it uses more than 10x the number of adaptation parameters (147K) used by \name~and requires an extra compute phase to pre-train the hyper-network module.
+We argue that the hyper-net is more burdensome than our design: it uses more than 10x the number of adaptation parameters (147K) used by \name and requires an extra compute phase to pre-train the hyper-network module, which again could cause extra issues in optimization.